dev-mhowells/web-applications/html_bites/01_page_structure.md

 ## Intro

 Web browsers are clients.

-When a web browser sends a request and receives a response, it is displayed to the user.
+When a web browser sends a request and receives a response, that response is displayed to the user.

-If that response contains HTML code, that code is interpreted and transformed into a graphical, user-friendly web page.
+If that response contains HTML code, that code is interpreted and transformed into a user-friendly web page.

 Whenever you visit a website using your web browser, the following happens behind the scenes:
   * the web browser sends a `GET` request to the server.